awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-automatic-provisioning.md

 docker exec -it container-id /bin/bash
 ```

-For information about creating a simple component, see [Create your first component](getting-started.md#create-first-component) in [Getting started with AWS IoT Greengrass V2](getting-started.md)
+For information about creating a simple component, see [Step 4: Develop and test a component on your device](getting-started.md#create-first-component) in [Getting started with AWS IoT Greengrass V2](getting-started.md)

 **Note**  <a name="run-greengrass-commands-in-docker-note"></a>
 When you use `docker exec` to run commands inside the Docker container, those commands are not logged in the Docker logs\.
 To log your commands in the Docker logs, attach an interactive shell to the Docker container\.
 For more information, see [Attach an interactive shell to the Docker container](docker-troubleshooting.md#debugging-docker-attach-shell)\.